rixx/books.rixx.de/data/reviews/erich-kastner/der-35-mai-oder-konrad-reitet-in-die-sudsee/index.md

 parents get educated and punished.
 A futuristic city where a completely automated slaughterhouse suddenly starts working in reverse and begins sucking in finished handbags and spitting out calves.

-Interestingly, Kästner's future predictions sound pretty good ninety years later: Moving sidewalks and pocket telephones with voice dialling, anybody?
+Interestingly, Kästner's future predictions have aged well ninety years later: Moving sidewalks and pocket telephones with voice dialling, anybody?